New Zealand Bus Travel

 Another way to maximise on bus travel is by buying a New Zealand's low cost national bus pass Nakedpassport.
 This bus pass is valid for 12 months from the first day you use it and can be tailored to suit your travel needs.
 This national bus company also have plenty of 'Fun Stuff' to choose from for touring NZ and taking in some of the sights you definately don't want to miss.

-We had a great tour trip on the BBQ bus that services tours to Milford Sound.
-Our trip was from Queenstown to Milford sound and included a stop off for a BBQ lunch in an ancient beech forest, and a ferry trip on Milford Sound.
+Our trip was from Queenstown to Milford sound and was all inclusive of a stop off for a BBQ lunch in an ancient beech forest, and a ferry trip on Milford Sound.

-Use combinations of travel types such as New Zealand bus travel to link up with trains and the New Zealand ferry crossings.
+Use combinations of travel types such as New Zealand bus travel to link up with trains and the ferry crossings.
 It is a great way to get transport across the whole country... from the North to the South.